dagfinnr/perl-extract-method/README.md

   an empty array: `return ();`
 * The resulting code is not indented nicely.
 You have to do that manually afterwards.
+* If only one variable is returned, it would be helpful to not return it as a one-element array;